2019 Water & Sewer Rehab Projects

 The 'North 27th Street Water Main Replacement Project' includes the replacement of over 5,000 feet of water mains on North 27th Street between 6th Avenue North and Rimrock Road.
 The current 16-inch cast iron water line, originally installed in 1945, has deteriorated with age and experiences frequent breaks.
 This project will replace the pipeline along with all valves and hydrants along the corridor.
 This project will allow the City of Billings Public Works Department to better serve their water customers, reduce annual system maintenance costs, convey water more efficiently to other areas of the water distribution system, and sustain a safe and reliable infrastructure.
 Construction will start in February 2019 and the total construction time will be approximately 4 to 5 months.
 The project will be constructed by COP Construction.
 DOWL is the City's engineering consultant that prepared the design and will be overseeing construction. .
 Project updates will generally be provided on a weekly basis during construction by email and on the City’s website.

 See the attached project exhibit for an overview of the upcoming work areas and general project status.
-Work on North 27th Street will resume on March 25 near the BBWA Canal crossing north of Poly Drive.
-Construction will involve installing new water main near the west edge of the street both north and south of the canal.
-The three west-most lanes of North 27th Street will be closed in the vicinity of the work, resulting in one lane of traffic in each direction at this location.
-All reasonable efforts will be made to minimize inconveniences to business access and to general traffic flow.
+Construction on North 27th Street during the week starting April 22 will continue between Poly Drive and Rimrock Road.
+Work will involve installing new water main and fire hydrants.
+The three west-most lanes of North 27th Street will continue to be closed in the vicinity of the work, resulting in one lane of traffic in each direction.
+Toward the end of the week, a separate water main crossing of North 27th Street just south of Rimrock Road will begin.
+Traffic control will change substantially during a portion of this work, resulting in traffic being shifted to the west side of North 27th Street.
+As always, all reasonable efforts will be made to minimize inconveniences to business access and to general traffic flow.
+Pressure testing and water quality testing of the new water mains will occur following each completed segment of pipeline installation, and then asphalt pavement restoration will follow.

 Thank you for your patience and consideration as the Contractor performs work in your area.